faenrir/faenrir/README.md

 - 📫 How to reach me: `faenrir@protonmail.com`
 - 😄 Pronouns: he/him
 - 🕹️ In my free time I like to play Windows games on linux.
 I also like retro games! :))
-- ⚡ Fun fact: sudo can insult you if you turn insults on. it's an official option 😲
+- ⚡ Fun fact: sudo can insult you if you turn insults on.
+It's an official option 😲

 #### :star2: My awesome stars